Graduate Admissions Requirements

-Successful submission of a completed application through https://applytexas.org/;
+For new students: successful submission of a completed application through https://applytexas.org/;

 Attainment of a bachelor’s degree or higher from an approved accredited U.S. institution or the equivalent from a foreign institution;

-A minimum 2.5 GPA earned at time of degree conferral, or on the last 60 hours of coursework completed, to include all courses in the semester where the 60th hour occurs;
+A minimum 2.5 GPA earned at the time of degree conferral, or on the last 60 hours of coursework completed, to include all courses in the semester where the 60th hour occurs;